Kaylam60/SLAM-Based-Robot/index.md

 *Note: Car stops around 304-307mm)

-I had observed that with Kp=0.12 and Ki=0.0002, I had become sparingly close to my set target distance of 300mm and i could decide to incorporate the D aspect of the PID to resolve this minor issue
+I had observed that with Kp=0.12 and Ki=0.0002, I had become sparingly close to my set target distance of 300mm and I could decide to incorporate the D aspect of the PID to resolve this minor issue